OpenMx/OpenMx/docs/source/Regression_Matrix.rst

 The only additional components to our ``mxMatrix`` functions are the inclusion of the *w* variable, which becomes the first row and column of all matrices.
 The model is run and output is viewed just as before, using the ``mxRun`` function, ``@output`` and the ``summary()`` function to run, view and summarize the completed model.

 These models may also be specified using paths instead of matrices.
-See `here <http://openmx.psyc.virginia.edu/repoview/1/trunk/docs/build/html/Examples_Path.html#regression-path-specification>`_ for path specification of these models.
+See :ref:`regression-path-specification` for path specification of these models.